-The festival whose 50th anniversary we are now marking traces its roots back to the Eglinton Arms, which was the early home to both the Eglinton Folk Club and Marymass Festival.
+The festival whose 50th anniversary was celebrated in 2017, traces its roots back to the Eglinton Arms, which was the early home to both the Eglinton Folk Club and Marymass Festival.
 The folk club and festival have effectively been under the same organisational umbrella to this day, and although Stan Robertson is rightly credited as the real driving force, it has been his ‘recruits to the cause’, most notedly Joyce Hodge (Joyce Pyper) and Anne Clarke, who have taken the organisation forward over the years.

 The 50th Marymass Folk Festival